PII Protection

 guardrails=[

-# 1. PII protection first — redact before anything else
+# 1. Strip PII before anything else touches the message

 PIIGuard(action="redact", entity_types=[